microsoft/FluidFramework/docs/contributing/compatibility.md

 The above format contains the breaking version and a brief tag, making it easy to find all references in the code later.
 Liberally adding these near back-compat code can help with the later cleanup step significantly, as well as concisely give readers of the code insight into why the forked code is there.

 ### Track the follow-up work
-It is a good idea to track the follow-up work to remove this back-compat code to keep the code pruned.
+It is necessary to track the follow-up work to remove this back-compat code to keep the code pruned.
 The code complexity will creep up as more back-compat code comes in.
-A good strategy is to create a GitHub issue and include information that provides context for the change and makes it easy for someone to cleanup in the future.
+The strategy is to create a GitHub issue and include information that provides context for the change and makes it easy for someone to cleanup in the future.

 ### Update the docs
 During the initial change, it is important to make sure the API changes are indicated somewhere in the docs.